 10 Retirement Terms to Know

-We know that retirement terms and policies can be confusing—and we want to help make it easier for you.
-Check out these 10 common terms to help you translate your retirement information.
+We know the “language of retirement” can be confusing – and we want to help make it easier for you.
+So we’ve translated some common investment terms into words you can understand.

 Diversification.
-Investing your money in a number of different asset classes so no single investment makes up too great a part of the overall portfolio.
+Investing your money in a variety of investment options so no single investment makes up too much of your overall account.

 Risk Tolerance.
 Your comfort level with investment risk.
 Are you more conservative, moderate or aggressive with your investment strategy?